2023 Reading List

 by Paulo Coelho / translated from Portuguese by Margaret Jull Costa

 My thoughts: I think Coelho's writing is exceptional.
 His way of explaining things is unparalleled.
 This book - one that provokes thoughts of travel, truth, discovery, friendship and writing - is ultimately a book about what it means to love and be loved and what it takes to preserve that.
-A couple of things I didn't like: The whole spirituality thing was pretty overdone; the ending was disappointing following an intense journey of uncertainty only to have the woman fall (dare I say) hopelessly into the man's arms; and, if read as a fictional auto-biography, it becomes pretty self-centred with the significant amount of time spent reminding readers that he's an incredible writer.
+A couple of things I didn't like: the whole spirituality thing was pretty overdone; the ending was disappointing following an intense journey of uncertainty only to have the woman fall (dare I say) hopelessly into the man's arms; and, if read as a fictional auto-biography, it becomes pretty self-centred with the significant amount of time spent reminding readers that he's an incredible writer.

 Location: France and Kazakhstan